 - Herbs: Chives, parsley, mints, marjoram, oregano, dill, fennel, borage and the like can all be sown out.
 Cilantro, fennel, dill, and of course basil can all be grown.
 Plant lots of basil if you haven’t already!
 Everyone loves pesto.

 Be sensitive to where and how your transplant out.
-Harden your transplants gently if they are coming from a nice cozy greenhouse and be particularly gentle with eggplant and peppers, giving them a warm microclimate in which to snuggle, heat sinks (like wall-o-waters or big rocks) and extra attention, particularly if night time temps dip.
+Harden your transplants gently if they are coming from a nice cozy greenhouse and be particularly gentle with eggplant and peppers, giving them a warm microclimate in which to snuggle, heat sinks (like wall-o-waters or big rocks) and extra attention, particularly if night time temps dip, which they still can at this time of year.